 It has a free plan as well as a Premium plan for just $4 per user per month, which is $3 cheaper than ClickUp’s Unlimited plan and actually the cheapest paid plan offered by any provider.
 It’s much more limited and doesn’t have features like 24/7 live support, however, so be sure to check out how Zoho compares to competitors.

 Although Zoho’s free version has a significant number of features omitted, it still represents the best solution on the market for individuals or very small businesses (one to three employees).
-Competing project management software like Teamwork – which our research team found find marginally easier to use, yet it is more costly.
+Competing project management software like Teamwork – which our research team found find marginally easier to use – comes at a higher cost.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored’ table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page